-RS-232 can be used effectively at the RCM4300 module's maximum baud rate for distances of up to 15 m.
+RS-232 can be used effectively at the maximum baud rate for distances of up to 15 m.

-RS-232 flow control on an RS-232 port is initiated in software using the serXflowcon-trolon function call from RS232.LIB, where x is the serial port (C or D).
+RS-232 flow control on an RS-232 port is initiated in software using the serXflowcon-trolon function call from RS232.LIB, where X is the serial port (C or D).
 The locations of the flow control lines are specified using a set of five macros.